adobe/spectrum-web-components/packages/action-menu/README.md

 ## Description

-An `<sp-action-menu>` is an action button with a Popover.
-Use an `<sp-menu>` element to outline the items that will be made available to the user when interacting with the `sp-action-menu` element.
+An `<sp-action-menu>` is an action button that triggers an overlay with `<sp-menu-items>` for activation.
+Use an `<sp-menu>` element to outline the items that will be made available to the user when interacting with the `<sp-action-menu>` element.
+By default `<sp-action-menu>` does not manage a selection.
+If you'd like for a selection to be held by the `<sp-menu>` that is presented in its overlay, use `selects="single"` to activate this functionality.

 ### Usage